 Speckled trout are efficient predators and creatures of habit.
 They are going to get what they need to eat then bide their time resting.
 They are not going to work any harder than what they have to, much like me or you.

 Considering this, it shouldn't be surprising to learn that speckled trout are going to feed first thing in the morning when it is still cool outside.

 The key to success with speckled trout is to fish for them early.
 The earlier the better.
 It's not uncommon to hear of guides getting to their first fishing spot for 4am and having their limit for a little after 6am.

 This is an extreme example, but it illustrates the idea of fishing early very well.
 Generally, when I am fishing the summer pattern I am leaving the dock for no later than 5am.

-He describes the bigger trout biting earlier in the morning and, as time progressed, the bigger trout gave way to smaller trout.
+Bigger trout tend to bite earlier in the morning and, as time progresses, the bigger trout gave way to smaller trout.

-Smaller speckled trout must eat as much as they can in order to become larger.
+Smaller speckled trout do this because they must eat as much as they can in order to become larger.